rohitnishad613/Glitch/README.md

 ## Installation

-Use the git[pip](https://pip.pypa.io/en/stable/) to clone or download Glitch.
+Use the git to clone or download Glitch.

 ```bash
 git clone https://github.com/rohitnishad613/Glitch.git